 The following paper is designed to bring the subject matter to the attention of interested parties, and in no way does it offer, or attempt to offer, a definitive legal view, interpretation of the law, or comment on the views and position of other insurers.
 Readers should always seek their own advice and guidance from suitably qualified legal and insurance organisations.

-A not untypical enquiry we deal with on a regular basis is what insurance is there within the parameters of the authority’s insurance programme for volunteers who are using there own vehicle, arguably for the benefit of the authority.
-In this connection a volunteer, maybe a parent, taking pupils to an after school event, eg sports event, or a social services volunteer, dropping off meals, or ferrying persons.
+A not untypical enquiry we deal with on a regular basis is what insurance is there within the parameters of the authority’s insurance programme for volunteers who are using their own vehicle, arguably for the benefit of the authority.
+For these purposes a volunteer might be a parent taking a sports team to a match or a social services volunteer delivering meals.